je-r/GraphQL-ASP.NET-WebAPI/README.md

   }
 }

+more queries can be found in graphql files in the source of this repository!

  note: Star Wars selected as data not only because it is widely known but because official website of GraphQL uses it in query examples: https://graphql.org/learn/queries/